-When the value of this object changes to a value less than the current value, entries are deleted from the captureBufferTable associated with this bufferControlEntry.
-Enough of the oldest of these captureBufferEntries shall be deleted by the agent so that the number of octets used remains less than or equal to the new value of this object.
-When the value of this object changes to a value greater than the current value, the number of associated captureBufferEntries may be allowed to grow." ::= { bufferControlEntry 9 } bufferControlCapturedPackets OBJECT-TYPE SYNTAX INTEGER ACCESS read-only STATUS mandatory DESCRIPTION "The number of packets currently in this captureBuffer." ::= { bufferControlEntry 10 } bufferControlTurnOnTime OBJECT-TYPE SYNTAX TimeTicks ACCESS read-only STATUS mandatory DESCRIPTION "The value of sysUpTime when this capture buffer was first turned on." ::= { bufferControlEntry 11 } bufferControlOwner OBJECT-TYPE SYNTAX OwnerString ACCESS read-write STATUS mandatory DESCRIPTION "The entity that configured this entry and is therefore using the resources assigned to it." ::= { bufferControlEntry 12 } bufferControlStatus OBJECT-TYPE SYNTAX EntryStatus ACCESS read-write STATUS mandatory DESCRIPTION "The status of this buffer Control Entry." ::= { bufferControlEntry 13 } captureBufferTable OBJECT-TYPE SYNTAX SEQUENCE OF CaptureBufferEntry ACCESS not-accessible
+When the value of this object changes to a value

 '''

+greater than the current value, the number of

+associated captureBufferEntries may be allowed to

+grow."

+::= { bufferControlEntry 9 }

+bufferControlCapturedPackets OBJECT-TYPE

+SYNTAX INTEGER

+ACCESS read-only

 STATUS mandatory

 DESCRIPTION

+"The number of packets currently in this

+captureBuffer."

+::= { bufferControlEntry 10 }

+bufferControlTurnOnTime OBJECT-TYPE

+SYNTAX TimeTicks

+ACCESS read-only

+STATUS mandatory

+DESCRIPTION

+"The value of sysUpTime when this capture buffer was

+first turned on."

+::= { bufferControlEntry 11 }

+bufferControlOwner OBJECT-TYPE

+SYNTAX OwnerString

+ACCESS read-write

+STATUS mandatory

+DESCRIPTION

+"The entity that configured this entry and is

+therefore using the resources assigned to it."

+::= { bufferControlEntry 12 }

+bufferControlStatus OBJECT-TYPE

+SYNTAX EntryStatus

+ACCESS read-write

+STATUS mandatory

+DESCRIPTION

+"The status of this buffer Control Entry."

+::= { bufferControlEntry 13 }

+captureBufferTable OBJECT-TYPE

+SYNTAX SEQUENCE OF CaptureBufferEntry

+ACCESS not-accessible

+STATUS mandatory

+DESCRIPTION

 "A list of packets captured off of a channel."

 ::= \{ capture 2 \}

+'''

+'''

 captureBufferEntry OBJECT-TYPE

 SYNTAX CaptureBufferEntry

 ACCESS not-accessible

 STATUS mandatory

 DESCRIPTION

-"A packet captured off of an attached network."
+"A packet captured off of an attached network.
+As an

+example, an instance of the captureBufferPacketData

+object might be named captureBufferPacketData.3.1783"

 INDEX { captureBufferControlIndex, captureBufferIndex }

 ::= { captureBufferTable 1 }

 CaptureBufferEntry ::= SEQUENCE {

 captureBufferControlIndex INTEGER (1..65535),

-captureBufferIndex INTEGER,
+captureBufferIndex INTEGER (1..2147483647),

 captureBufferPacketID INTEGER,

+captureBufferPacketData OCTET STRING,

 captureBufferPacketLength INTEGER,

-captureBufferPacketLength INTEGER,

 captureBufferPacketTime INTEGER,

 captureBufferPacketStatus INTEGER

 }

 captureBufferControlIndex OBJECT-TYPE

 SYNTAX INTEGER (1..65535)

 ACCESS read-only

 STATUS mandatory

 DESCRIPTION

 "The index of the bufferControlEntry with which

 this packet is associated."

 ::= { captureBufferEntry 1 }

 captureBufferIndex OBJECT-TYPE

-SYNTAX INTEGER
+SYNTAX INTEGER (1..2147483647)

 ACCESS read-only

 STATUS mandatory

 DESCRIPTION

 "An index that uniquely identifies an entry

 in the captureBuffer table associated with a

 particular bufferControlEntry.
 This index will

 start at 1 and increase by one for each new packet

+added with the same captureBufferControlIndex.

+Should this value reach 2147483647, the next packet

-added with the same captureBufferControlIndex."
+added with the same captureBufferControlIndex shall

+cause this value to wrap around to 1."

 ::= { captureBufferEntry 2 }

 captureBufferPacketID OBJECT-TYPE

 SYNTAX INTEGER

-ACCESS read-only

 '''